Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-namespaces/README.md

-# Using Spring Integration for Azure Service Bus with multiple destinations.
+# Using Spring Integration for Azure Service Bus with multiple destinations

 This code sample demonstrates how to use Spring Integration for Azure Service Bus with multiple destinations.